-We aim to apply smoothing to the extent that there is no net gain or loss from smoothing over time.
-Therefore, the accumulated gain or loss from smoothing in the past may also change our ability to smooth the payouts in the future.
-For example, if we have already held up some gains from smoothing, we will be able to protect you against a deeper drop in the investment.
+We aim to apply smoothing to the extent that there is no net profit or loss from smoothing over time.
+Therefore, the accumulated profit or loss from smoothing in the past may also change our ability to smooth the payouts in the future.
+For example, if we have already held up some profits from smoothing, we will be able to protect you against a deeper drop in the investment.

-As another example, if the asset value changes sharply, or there is large outflow from the participating fund, the net gain or loss from the smoothing in the past may not be sufficient to offset the change.
+As another example, if the asset value changes sharply, or there is large outflow from the participating fund, the net profit or loss from the smoothing in the past may not be sufficient to offset the change.
 In this case, we may also reduce or even stop smoothing.
 We may decide to do so to protect the interest of the owners of other policies who are still participating in the fund.

-We may also apply different levels of smoothing for different causes of payouts, e.g. the death of the insured, policy surrender and maturity.
+We may also apply different levels of smoothing for different causes of payouts, e.g. exercise of Bonus Lock-in Option, the death of the insured, policy surrender and maturity.